This post contains affiliate links.

 Getting of the beaten path of cafes, churches, and museums in Eastern Europe isn’t always easy, but it’s definitely worth it.

-If you’re looking for something a little out of the ordinary, check out these seven unique ideas for Budapest travel to discover some new and adventurous things to do in Budapest to spice up your travel itinerary this week!
+If you’re looking for something a little out of the ordinary, check out these seven unique ideas for Budapest travel to discover some new and adventurous things to do in Budapest!

 1. Eat in the Dark